skyrimunificationproject/skyrimunificationproject.github.io/arch.markdown

    * Do you use Rugnarok?: Yes
    * Solitude and Temple Frescoes version: Solitude and Temple Frescoes 2019 - Complete ESL Select JKs Interiors:
-   * Allow autoselected, except JK's Silver-Blood Inn, JK's Blue Palace, and JK's Understone Keep
+   * Allow autoselected, except JK's Blue Palace, and JK's Understone Keep

 Allow autoselected on all, except:
    * JK's Bee and Barb: Navmesh patches: None